Attention Overload: Choice under Attention Overload

 \subsection{Revealed Attention}

-The attention overload model is built upon a simple nonparametric requirement that each alternative gets weakly less attention in bigger choice problems, which is captured by the monotonicity in attention frequency.
+Our attention overload model builds on the simple nonparametric requirement that each alternative gets weakly less attention in bigger choice problems, which is captured by monotonicity in attention frequency (Assumption \ref{assumption:Attention Overload}).
 Given a dataset, one might want to learn how the attention frequency changes across different alternatives and choice problems.
-For example, marketers might want to gauge the effectiveness of their marketing strategies; policy markers could be interested in assessing whether consumers allocate their attention on better products.
-However, since we do not put any restriction on the formation of attention rule, the attention frequency can vary depending on the actual attention rule that the decision maker has.
-Nonetheless, we show that it is possible to develop upper and lower bounds for the attention frequency, even without a specification of the attention rule.
+For example, marketers might want to gauge the effectiveness of their marketing strategies, or policy markers could be interested in assessing whether consumers allocate their attention to better products.
+Since we do not put any restriction on the attention rule, the attention frequency can vary depending on the actual attention rule that the decision maker has.
+This section shows that it is possible to develop upper and lower bounds for the attention frequency and thus achieve partial identification of $\phi$.

-As a first step towards this goal, consider bounding $\phi$ from below, which can be achieved as follows.
-Take any superset $R\supseteq S$, then by our attention overload assumption, one has $\ChoiProb(a|R)\leq \phi(a|R)\leq \phi(a|S)$.
-Therefore, for any $S$, $\phi(a|S) \geq \max_{R\supseteq S} \ChoiProb(a|R)$.
-This lower bound on the attention frequency only uses information from the choice rule, which is estimable from standard choice data.
-Importantly, this lower bound is not built upon any particular AOM representation, that is, it does not require knowledge on the underlying attention rule.